You are using a browser that is not supported. Please use the latest version of Google Chrome, Firefox, Microsoft Edge, or Safari.

 Finasteride is one of the most extensively studied medications for male pattern baldness.
 Clinical studies have found that finasteride stops hair loss for 90% of men, and 65% will also benefit from increased hair growth and thickening of existing miniaturized hairs.

 One study from 1998 showed a significant increase in hair count after 2 years of finasteride 1mg daily.
-At the beginning of the study, the average hair count measured in a 1-inch diameter circular area of balding vertex scalp was 876.
+At the beginning of the study, the average hair count measured in a 1-inch diameter circular balding area was 876.
 At the end of the study, the hair count increased to 1,014.
-That’s an increase of 15 percent from baseline.
+That’s a 15% increase in hair in one area.

 After 1 year of treatment, you will notice that your hair loss has stopped progressing, and you might see an overall improvement in the appearance of your hair.

-If you see no positive results after 1 year of use, you might be one of the few unlucky non-responders.
-In that case, it’s unlikely that finasteride will show any effect going forward and it’s recommended to discontinue the treatment.
+If you see no positive results after 1 year of use, you might be one of the few non-responders.
+In that case, it’s unlikely that finasteride will show any effect going forward and it’s recommended to discontinue the treatment or switch to dutasteride.

-Keep in mind that positive results don’t necessarily mean regrowing hair.
-Maintaining the hair that’s already on your head and preventing future hair loss is the primary positive effect of finasteride.
+Keep in mind that positive results does not necessarily mean regrowing hair.
+Maintaining the hair that’s already on your head and preventing future hair loss is still considered a positive result of taking finasteride.

 Finasteride works for as long as you take it.
 If you stop taking it, the hair loss process will resume and the hair that was preserved or regrown while on the medication will start to fall out again.

 Finasteride should be taken as a daily dose of 1mg to treat hair loss.
-You can also choose to quarter finasteride 5mg (Proscar) tablets and take 1.25mg/day.
-This is just as safe and effective as taking 1mg daily, except much more affordable.
+You can also choose to buy finasteride 5mg (Proscar) and quarter the tablets to take 1.25mg/day.
+This is just as safe and effective as taking 1mg daily, but much more affordable.

-Taking more than the recommended dose will not speed up your results and will only increase your chance of side effects.
+Taking more than the recommended dose of 1mg or 1.25mg per day will not speed up your results and will only increase your chance of side effects.

 Decades of research shows that finasteride is safe and generally well tolerated by patients.
 A small percentage of men might experience sexual side effects, but these are rare and generally reversible.

 In one clinical study, 3.8% of patients taking finasteride experienced side effects versus 2.1% in the placebo group.
-This leaves a 1.7% difference in patients who experienced side effects likely related to taking finasteride.
+That means 1.7% of patients experienced side effects directly related to taking finasteride.

 More research shows that side effects stop once the drug is discontinued, and the side effect rate actually drops to 0.3% by the fifth year of treatment.